TypingDNA/TypingDNARecorder-Android/README.md

 ## Table of contents

-- About ​
+- About
-- Overview ​
+- Overview
-   - TypingDNARecorderMobile class ​
+   - TypingDNARecorderMobile class
-- Methods ​
+- Methods
-   - TypingDNA.getTypingPattern (optionsObject) ​
+   - TypingDNA.getTypingPattern (optionsObject)
-   - TypingDNA.addTarget(element_id) ​
+   - TypingDNA.addTarget(element_id)
-   - TypingDNA.removeTarget(element_id) ​
+   - TypingDNA.removeTarget(element_id)
-   - TypingDNA.reset() ​
+   - TypingDNA.reset()
-   - TypingDNA.start() ​
+   - TypingDNA.start()
-   - TypingDNA.stop() ​
+   - TypingDNA.stop()
    - TypingDNA.pauseOverlay()
-- Recommendations ​
+- Recommendations

 ## About

 The recorder captures user’s typing patterns.

 It does so by recording timings based on keydown and keyup events, but also motion data related to the typing behavior (accelerometer, gyroscope, orientation).
-Recording motion data is specific for the mobile recorder and does not apply for the JavaScript desktop recorder.

-> **Note**​: the Android version does not get the keydown events through the event notification system, therefore it needs a screen overlay to capture them.
+> **Note**: the Android version does not get the keydown events through the event notification system, therefore it needs a screen overlay to capture them.
 It is very important to include this in your apps.
 Also, please note that the recording might not work properly if emojis are used.